Subhamp7/Quotes_Scraping/README.md

 # Quotes_Scraping
-Scraped the quotes from website, flask API and deployed in Heroku
+Scraped the quotes from website, flask API and deployed in Heroku.